docknetwork/substrate-warmup/README.md

 # Run the chain specification we specified in the previous command.
 ```

-# Using the polkadot js api
+# Using the polkadot js UI

 Once the dev chain is running, you can interact with it via browser.